 Panama: Darién Lowlands

-We'll start off the trip in Nusagandi looking for Sapayoa.
+We'll start off the trip in Nusagandi looking for the enigmatic Sapayoa.

-We'll start off the trip in Nusagandi looking for Sapayoa.
+We'll start off the trip in Nusagandi looking for the enigmatic Sapayoa.

 Our base for this tour is the newly constructed Canopy Camp...